What are wisdom teeth?

 At Smile Solutions, your practitioner will give you a post-operative pack when you have had your surgery.
 This will include written instructions on what to do, a medical certificate if required, additional gauzes for any post-operative bleeding, and a mouthwash and syringe for keeping the surgery site clean.

 We also give you our after-hours emergency number for your peace of mind.
-Painkillers and antibiotics, if needed, will also be prescribed.
+Pain relief and antibiotics, if needed, will also be prescribed.

 What to avoid